Skip to Content

 The Inkey List Vitamin C Serum contains 30% pure L-ascorbic acid and three silicones.
 It is a water-free, highly concentrated formula.

 I noticed some tingling and irritation immediately after applying it.
-The formula is somewhat grainy, and you need to be careful about layering it alongside other skincare ingredients because it may cause pilling.
+The formula is grainy, and you need to be careful about layering it alongside other skincare ingredients because it may cause pilling.

 The Ordinary Vitamin C Suspension 30% in Silicone